Showing posts with label lion. Show all posts

 Total Lunar Tetrad eclipse April 4, 2015

-The traffic was terrible, it was bumper, to bumper for miles on I-65 so it took us longer than normal.
+The traffic was terrible, bumper-to-bumper for miles on I-65, so it took us longer than usual.

-We stopped at Sneaky Pete's in English Village Lane just a few blocks from the Birmingham zoo then onto the zoo.
+We stopped at Sneaky Pete's in English Village Lane, just a few blocks from the Birmingham Zoo, and then went to the zoo.

 2716 Culver RdMountain BrkAL 35223